Use Google Sites with a screen reader

 - To open a site, navigate through the page until you hear the name of the site you'd like to open.
 Press Enter to open the site.

 - To create a new site, navigate to the "Create" button, and press Enter.

 Create a page

-- Press Tab until you get to the template drop-down menu.
-You can leave your page as a default web page, or select a template using the up and down arrows.
+- Navigate to the template drop-down menu.
+You can keep the default or use the up and down arrows to select a template.

-- Select a location for the new page by selecting one of the radio buttons under the heading "Select a location."
+- To choose a location for the new page, select a button under the heading "Select a location."

 Edit a page

 To edit a page within a site that you manage, follow these steps:

 - On the page that you want to edit, press e to switch to editing mode.